Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 ##### Objects

-Objects are similar to arrays, however, they have keys which are assigned to each value.
-They're also commonly known as
+Objects are similar to arrays, however, they have string keys that are assigned to each contained item.
+Just like arrays, objects can have other objects (objects in objects just like arrays in arrays!), arrays, and values as the items.

-serialized versions of an object, record, struct, dictionary, hash (the data type kind), map, hash table, keyed list, or associative array if you've heard of any of those before.
+>They're also commonly known as serialized versions of an object, record, struct, dictionary, hash (the data type kind), map, hash table, keyed list, or
+>associative array if you've heard of any of those before.

 >Serialization refers to the act of taking data from a data type or object state and turning it into a format that can
 >be stored/transmitted/more easily read and reconstructed later.